distancify/handbook/sop/support/submitting-a-bug-report.md

 1. Go to a product listings page
 2. Resize the screen/viewport so that it's smaller than 768px

-3. Notice that the facets in the sidebar disappears as the viewport shrink
+According to the visual spec (https://link/to/visual/spec/) that displays the filters on phone devices.

-According to the visual spec (https://link/to/visual/spec/) that displays the filters on phone devices, the filter view should be visible on devices smaller than 768px.
+At step 2 the filter view should be visible.
 ```

 > Notice that in the example we reference a visual spec/mockup instead of a behavior spec.
 This can vary depending on the nature of the bug.